 When you look at rent negotiations as a give-and-take process involving you and your landlord, that opens up more opportunities for success.

-How to Talk Yourself Up with a Landlord
+Talk Yourself Up with a Landlord

 Here's where you benefit from describing what makes you a desirable tenant.
 If you have a track record of being a good tenant, you can offer referrals during negotiations.